haskell/haskell-language-server/README.md

 }
 ```

 Now open a Haskell project with Sublime Text.
-You should have these features available to you:
+You should have these features available:

 1. Errors are underlined in red
 2. LSP: Show Diagnostics will show a list of hints and errors